We use cookies

 How it works

-When a task in your workflow fails (i.e. throws an error or returns a non-zero exit code), Hatchet can automatically retry the task based on the retries configuration defined in the task object.
+When a task fails (i.e. throws an error or returns a non-zero exit code), Hatchet can automatically retry the task based on the retries configuration defined in the task object.
 Here’s how it works:

 1. If a task fails and retries is set to a value greater than 0, Hatchet will catch the error and retry the task.